-The number of pupils with medical needs in mainstream school is rising.
-This policy aims to provide guidance to staff and parents\ in coping with and balancing this increasing demand so that such children can access and enjoy the same opportunities at school as any other child.
-The focus will be on the needs of each individual child and how their medical condition impacts on their school life and ability to learn, as well as increasing confidence and promoting self-care.
+Numbers of pupils with medical needs in schools are rising.
+This policy provide guidance to staff and parents\ in coping with and balancing this demand to enable all children to access and enjoy the same opportunities at school.
+It focuses on the needs of individual children and how their medical condition impacts on their school life and ability to learn, as well as increasing confidence and promoting self-care.